 ensure proper technique.

-C. The ear punch device must be disinfected between animals.
-These devices can
+3. The ear punch device must be disinfected between animals (these devices can be

 appropriately anesthetized using ketamine/xylazine, isoflurane, or a local